sfarrens/presentations/_posts/0000-01-03-philosphy.md

 --

-> Let's look at a very simple example.
+> Let's look at a very simple Python example.
 Can you guess what the following function is for? 🤔

 ```python
 def func(a):